Josegrd/wedding-invitation-gatsby/README.md

 - Chakra UI: A simple, modular, and accessible component library that helps build responsive websites with ease.

 ## 💫 Deployment
-The project is deployed on Netlify.
-To deploy your own project on Netlify:
+The project is deployed on Vercel.
+To deploy your own project on Vercel:

   1. Push your code to a GitHub repository.
-  2. Go to Netlify.
+  2. Go to Vercel.
   3. Sign in or create an account.
-  4. Click on "New site from Git" and link your Github repository
+  4. Click on "Add New" -> "Project" and link your Github repository
-  5. Follow the prompt to deploy your site
+  5. Follow the prompt and waiting to deploy your site

 ## 📄 Notes